dcernach/hl2mt-next/README.rst

 **Remote HTML: Zip**

 While table indexes work pretty well and have the benefit that they create self contained campaigns, tables can grow to become excessively large.
-For example in my current install with 240 tokens hl2mt builds a table with nearly 800 entries.
-This can potentially slow down Maptools on a slow computer.
+For example in my current install with 2000 tokens hl2mt builds a table with nearly 4500 entries.
+This can potentially slow down Maptool on a slow computer.
 As an option if you download and use the Nerps_ variant of Maptool you can store all the index information in html pages on a remote web server.

-Simple choose this option, input the base URL of where you'll unpack the index files and hl2mt will pack all the html pages into a zip file you can upload to your server.
+Simply choose this option, input the base URL of where you'll unpack the index files and hl2mt will pack all the html pages into a zip file you can upload to your server.

+As an example, my base URL is http://tarsis.org/maptool/ and when I'm finished running hl2mt I upload my zip file to that directory and unpack it.
+I also make sure the files are world readable via.
+Now in game when I link to a Feat or spell Maptool will fetch the data from that directory instead of trying to keep it stored internally.